joansenent/week-02-homework/README.md

 Add an accumulative tally

-The objective is store each game and result in a file that is saved (persisted).
+The objective is to store each game and result in a file that is saved (persisted).

 * Log each game to a file
   * including the players choice, the computers choice, and the result